-If you are coming here for the first time, you have entered part 7 in a series about aspiring and experienced yogis’ journeys.
-I hope that you enjoy it and follow along.
+If you are coming here for the first time, you have entered part 7 in an interview series with aspiring and experienced yogis called Yogi Insight.
+I hope that you enjoy each person’s shared journey.
 Namaste!

 I met Nat, a kind spirit, in the tea room of YYOGA after a Flow class while on travel in Vancouver, BC.
 We started chatting and I learned that Nat is from West Sussex, England.
 Also, she’s a huge dog lover, so I knew she was cool.
 Nat shared her personal story with me of why she got into yoga, and I asked her if I could interview and feature her in Yogi Insight.
 I am excited that she said yes!

 Q: Who or what influenced you to take up yoga?

 A: I read articles about runners getting fewer injuries through stretching out in a yoga class.
 I was a big runner 15 years ago, doing 10Ks about five times a day.
 Yoga was important in assisting my body in the amount of running I was doing.
 Then, yoga became my constant companion after I lost my husband to skin cancer five years ago.
 I turned to yoga drenched in grief and yoga transcended me to a place where I felt nourished with a sense of acceptance and peace.
 It presented itself in a positive way, and I’ve never forgotten that.

 Q: How long have you been practicing yoga?

 A: I have been practicing for about 15 years.

 Q: What aspect of practicing yoga do you like the most and why?

 A: I love the way yoga makes me feel.
 I can unplug from the past and future and just be present on my mat.
 It feels wonderful!